Understanding Snoring

 Jaw & Tongue Position

-If the lower jaw or tongue falls backward, it can partially block airflow.
-This is one of the most common—and most treatable—causes of snoring.
+When the lower jaw shifts backward or the tongue falls back, it changes the position and stability of the soft tissues in the throat, which can increase tissue vibration during sleep.
+This is one of the most common—and most correctable—causes of snoring.

 👃